 Delaye and Capdordy explained that one of the problems they encountered was that operators usually only recorded long stops and the ones they thought were significant, which resulted in a lot of subjectivity and underreporting.

 “Operators most of the time write about long stops, but we missed the smaller stops of just a few minutes”, Delaye said.

-“That is why we implemented Evocon because we can automate information flow and data coming to our Production Managers, Plant Directors, and others”, Delaye said.
+“The reason we implemented Evocon was that we can automate information flow and data coming to our Production Managers, Plant Directors, and others”, Delaye said.

 Aurelie Delaye is an engineering student that combines her studies with her work at Jeld-Wen France as a Project Manager.
 She led the roll-out of Evocon from the beginning when the company evaluated Evocon and a competing OEE solution.
 Delaye explained that they chose Evocon as it was easier to install and set up and roll out.

 “The installation at the plant went quite quickly”, Delaye pointed out.